 Daily, 9am-7pm; 20 baht to climb the Golden Mount (free to enter Wat Saket temple; free for Thai nationals); Boriphat Road (Phan Fah canal boat pier)

 A short hop from the Sanam Luang recreation ground is Phraeng Phutton square, home to an annual arts and crafts festival in December, and nestled close to the Ministry of Defence in an area that stands out for its beautifully restored colonial-era architecture.
 It’s also something of a hub for great old-fashioned Thai food, including the well-hidden Nuttaporn ice cream shop, where you’ll find irresistible dairy-free sherbet in flavours like mango, coconut, chocolate and even durian – all made with coconut, rather than cow’s milk.
 It’s a steal at 25-40 baht for four small scoops, and you can jazz up your ice cream with traditional Thai toppings like sweetcorn kernels, nuts, and condensed milk.
 Just next door is the stunning boutique guest house The Bhuthorn, with just three bedrooms lovingly restored by the respected architect owners; the interior of the hotel itself is also gorgeous, and perhaps the highlight is the romantic private breakfast courtyard.
 Meanwhile, at two different shophouse restaurants across the square, you can tuck into a hearty bowl of Thai-Chinese pig’s brain soup, loaded with offal, fish and pork balls, and deep-fried fish skin, and heavy on the pepper and chilli.
 It’s certainly different, but it’s one worth trying if you dare!
-If you want to eat something different just wander arond the surounding streets of Thanon Tanao and Thanon Dinsao, where during the name you will find endless great food options.
+If you want to eat something else, just wander around surrounding Tanao and Dinso roads, where you will find endless great food options.

 Wat Ratchabophit is one of our favourite temples in Bangkok, if for no other reason then for the peace and tranquility to be found in its gardens.
 Built during the reign of King Chulalongkorn (King Rama V), it’s the ideal place to hide yourself away from the hustle and bustle that pervades even in old-town Bangkok, and instead to soak up its unusual, eye-catching design that includes a circular courtyard linking the prayer hall and ordination hall.